joelwross/tutorials/src/css-frameworks/index.md

 ```
 In Bootstrap, grids should always be put inside an element with `class="container"` or `class="container-fluid"`.
 Both of these style classes add a little padding to the left and right, and the `container` class sets the `max-width` property so that it doesn't grow ridiculously wide on large desktop monitors.

-The `<div class=row>` element starts a row, and each `<div>` within that defines a new column.
-The style class `col-xs-4` tells Bootstrap that the element should consume 4 grid columns on extra-small screens and larger (`>=0px`), so all three of those `<div>` elements will appear side-by-side on all screen sizes.
+The `<div class="row">` element starts a new row, and each direct child `<div>` within that row element defines a new column.
+The style class `col-xs-4` tells Bootstrap that the element should consume 4 grid units on extra-small screens and larger (essentially, all screens), so all three of those `<div>` elements will appear side-by-side on all screen sizes.
 Here's what it looks like in the browser:

 <p data-height="200" data-theme-id="dark" data-slug-hash="BzGXgk" data-default-tab="result" data-user="drstearns" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/drstearns/pen/BzGXgk/">Bootstrap Grid 1</a> by Dave Stearns (<a href="http://codepen.io/drstearns">@drstearns</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://assets.codepen.io/assets/embed/ei.js"></script>